-Academic Programs: Liberal arts curriculum; more than 60 areas of study, with 37 majors and 32 minor programs; semester schedule with a Summer Term focusing on internships, research, and international study; offering the Bachelor of Arts and Bachelor of Science in Nursing degrees; student-faculty ratio is 12:1; average class size is 19.
+Academic Programs: Liberal arts curriculum; more than 60 areas of study, with 37 majors and 32 minor programs; semester schedule with a Summer Term focusing on internships, research, and international study; offering the Bachelor of Arts and Bachelor of Science in Nursing degrees; the student-faculty ratio is 12:1, and the average class size is 19.

 Students: 3,800 undergraduate students from 38 states and 31 countries; 52% female, 48% male; multicultural percentage: 11.6%; international percentage: 5%; number of international students: 215

 Residential Life: Through a four-year residency program, nearly all students live on campus.